HopkinsIDD/phylosamp/README.md

 # phylosamp

 This repository provides code for the `phylosamp` R package, which was designed to help users conduct and evaluate sample size calculations for phylogenetic studies.
-Presently, the functions can be used to calculate sample size in two types of scenarios that frequently arise when analyzing pathogen genomic data: (1) trying to determine if pathogen infections are linked by transmission (['linkage scenario'](#Determining-linkage-between-pathogen-infections)); (2) trying to estimate the frequency of a known pathogen lineage or variant of concern (['VOC scenario'](#Determining-the-frequency-of-a-pathogen-VOC)).
+Presently, the functions can be used to calculate sample size in two types of scenarios that frequently arise when analyzing pathogen genomic data: (1) trying to determine if pathogen infections are linked by transmission ([linkage scenario](#Determining-linkage-between-pathogen-infections)); (2) trying to estimate the frequency of a known pathogen lineage or variant of concern ([VOC scenario](#Determining-the-frequency-of-a-pathogen-VOC)).

-All key functions of each scenario are documented, along with realistic examples, in the [associated vignettes](hopkinsidd.github.io/phylosamp/).
+All key functions of each scenario are documented, along with realistic examples, in the [associated vignettes](https://hopkinsidd.github.io/phylosamp/index.html).
 Vignettes are organized as follows:

 * Vignettes L1-L4: linkage scenario vignettes and examples
 * Vignettes V1-V4: VOC scenario vignettes and examples